 In the year 2018 Margarita was voted the best mezzo-soprano of the Opera season 17/18 in the Palau Les Arts Valencia.

-Margarita Gritskova pays particular attention to chamber art, such love of art was cultivated in Margarita by an eminent chamber singer Nelly Lee.
+Additionally Margarita Gritskova pays particular attention to chamber art, such love of art was cultivated in Margarita by an eminent chamber singer Nelly Lee.

 She made her debut at Vienna’s Musikverein in 2015 with a song recital with pianist Thomas Lausmann.

-In 2015 she performed at the Rossini Festival in Bad Wildbad with a recital with Eduard Kiprsky at the piano, and in 2017 she participated at the Rossini Festival in Pesaro with a recital with young conductor Ivan Demidov at the piano.
+After making her debut in 2015 she performed at the Rossini Festival in Bad Wildbad with a recital with Eduard Kiprsky at the piano, and in 2017 she participated at the Rossini Festival in Pesaro with a recital with young conductor Ivan Demidov at the piano.

 Together with pianist Maria Prinz, she works on different programs for song recitals, some of which they presented in concerts in Sofia (Bulgaria) and at the Russian cultural institute in Vienna in 2017.